Estate planning considerations for blended families

 The fact is that there are no guarantees that a joint account between a parent and adult child will escape becoming part of the estate.
 Case law suggests that when the joint account holders are a parent and adult child, there’s a presumption that the money in the account is there to deal with the management of an elderly parent’s finances unless there is a deed of gift that clearly shows the intent.

 “Biological children and step-parents can end up in a tug-of-war over assets.”

 After death, therefore, a probate court may view the proceeds as part of the parent’s estate and distribute it to those who have a claim to it.
 “For this reason, where the survivor of joint account holders believes they are entitled to the balance of the account upon the first death,” says Dawson, “it’s necessary to get legal advice to establish that intention of the right of survivorship from the get-go.”

-Carefully listing beneficiaries on registered accounts, pensions, and insurance is one way to direct assets to the people you intend.
+Carefully listing beneficiaries on registered accounts and pensions is one way to direct assets to the people you intend.
 The beneficiary designation is powerful, but watch if the Will is dated after as it may trump that.
-On assets where a beneficiary is named, such as life insurance, RRSPs and RRIFs, those assets will bypass your estate and go directly to the beneficiary.
+For assets where a beneficiary is named, such as RRSPs and RRIFs, those assets will bypass your estate and go directly to the beneficiary.
 That’s why it’s so important to keep your beneficiaries up to date.
-“If an ex is listed as a beneficiary on a pension, registered account or insurance,” Dawson says, “they could very well get a payout — even if you are now single or remarried.”
+“If an ex is listed as a beneficiary on a pension or a registered account,” Dawson says, “they could very well get a payout — even if you are now single or remarried.”
 Also be careful if one of the beneficiaries listed has passed away as you might disinherit that line as it will not pass to their kids as it might through the Will.